rpdelaney-archive/iris-setup/MVP-PRE_OS.md

 # gdisk /dev/nvme0n1
 ```

+  - `/dev/nvme0n1p1` A BIOS boot partition (type hex code ef02) with first sector at 2048 and last sector at +1M
-  - `/dev/nvme0n1p1` A swap partition (type hex code 8200) with first sector at 2048 and last sector at +32G
+  - `/dev/nvme0n1p2` A swap partition (type hex code 8200) with first sector at default and last sector at +32G
-  - `/dev/nvme0n1p2` A `/` partition (type hex code 8300) with first sector default and last sector default for the rest, since we don't need EFI and we will be using btrfs subvolumes under LUKS
+  - `/dev/nvme0n1p3` A `/` partition (type hex code 8300) with first sector default and last sector default for the rest, since we don't need EFI and we will be using btrfs subvolumes under LUKS

 1. [ ] Activate swap

 ```
-mkswap -L "SWAP" /dev/nvme0n1p1 swapon -L "SWAP"
+mkswap -L "SWAP" /dev/nvme0n1p2 swapon -L "SWAP"
 ```